Cosmetic Surgery Claims How Much Compensation Can I Claim For Negligence? JY January update 2021

 It is possible to make a claim for another person who has suffered cosmetic surgery negligence.
 It is also possible to file a claim for someone who died as a result of cosmetic surgery.
 If a member of your family, a spouse, or a civil partner has been involved in a negligent surgery, then you are able to claim on their behalf.
 You will require the documentation to prove your relationship to the affected party.
 Taking this to a solicitor can help with establishing the claim.

-- General damages – this covers the injury, illnesses, and other health concerns which may have resulted from the cosmetic surgery procedure.
+- General damages – this covers the injury, illnesses, and other health concerns that may have resulted from the cosmetic surgery procedure.

 - Loss of earnings – this covers the wages which may have been lost (both recently and in the future) as a result of health concerns not allowing you to work as before.